Transfers: Welcome back

 Fill in your health declaration

 Every traveller who transfers at Schiphol is required to fill in a health declaration.
 You should bring this with you on paper or on your mobile phone.
 We therefore advise you to do this before you get on your flight to Schiphol.
 You can find the health declaration here.
+If you are travelling from a very high-risk area, you must print and fill in a quarantine declaration as well.
+You can also use the digital form at quarantinedeclaration.government.nl.

 When you land

 Once you have landed and you do not yet have a boarding pass for your next flight, make your way to the transfer desk.
 You can use the Schiphol app to look up your next flight and check which gate you need to go to.
-Thank you for maintaining a 1.5-metre distance everywhere at Schiphol, giving each other space and always wearing a face mask.
+Thank you for maintaining a 1.5-metre distance where you can at Schiphol, giving each other space and always wearing a face mask.
 Would you like to freshen up?
 All sanitary facilities are regularly disinfected and free hand sanitiser is available.
 Feel free to make use of these services.

 Do you have any questions about the measures at Schiphol?